egfojas/ios-interview-cheatsheet/README.md

 * priorities
 ### Animations
 ### View Lifecycle
+* loadViewIfNeeded
 * loadView
 * viewDidLoad
+* viewWillAppear
+* viewWillLayoutSubviews
 * layoutSubviews
-* viewWillLayoutSubviews
-* viewWillAppear
+* viewDidLayoutSubviews
 * viewDidAppear
 * viewWillDisappear
 * viewDidDisappear
-* deinit
+* didReceiveMemoryWarning

 ## Design Patterns
 * Singleton -  single instance - UserDefaults, UIApplication, NSNotificationCenter.
 Pros and Cons - Easy to use, can be dangerous because of it due to vulnerability to changes from multiple access points.